Welcome to 4 metres, the friendly band.

 Worthing West Sussex 4 metre net.

-There are now five of us in the Worthing and surrounding area regularly lurking or chatting on four metres.
-We’ve decided on 7pm every Friday for our regular net on 70.325mHz.
+There are now twelve of us in the Worthing and surrounding area regularly lurking or chatting on four metres.
+Our regular net is at 7pm every Friday on 70.400MHz.
 Please call in, if you can hear us.
-Also, we try to monitor the FM calling frequency 70.450mHz as often as we can so give us a call.
+Also, we try to monitor the FM calling frequency 70.450MHz as often as we can so give us a call.

 Update – 9th October 2019.